12 Key Marketing Trends (2023-2026)

 The platform reports that more than 500 hours of content are uploaded every minute.

 The percentage of companies utilizing video marketing has held relatively steady since 2019.

-To be the most successful at video marketing in 2021 and beyond, look for companies to incorporate the strategy into everything they do.
-From their homepage to their ads, to their educational content, to their social pages, marketers should create on-brand and engaging video content for their audience.
+From their homepage to their ads, to their educational content, to their social pages, marketers should aim to create on-brand and engaging video content for their audience.

 7. Consumer demand fuels visual search